 Once on the page, click the Create a new application link, give your application a name, and click the Create Application button.

 Your new Application ID and Secret will generate immediately and display.

-Configure groups — Enterprise Premium
+Configure groups — Business and Enterprise

 Breaking up your users into functional groups can be hugely helpful, especially if you have different signature requirements or reporting structures that need to be observed.